GSA/challenges-and-prizes/_historical-challenges/up-for-a-challenge-u4c--stimulating-innovation-in-breast-cancer-genetic-epidemiology.md

   or           methodologies?       b.
 Are the concepts, approaches, or methods in the Entry novel to this field of research or novel in a broader sense?       c.
-  Does the Entry represent a refinement, improvement, or new application of theoretical concepts, approaches, or           methodologies?
-4. Evidence of Novel Biological Hypothesis(es) (10 points) –       a.
+  Does the Entry represent a refinement, improvement, or new application of theoretical concepts, approaches, or           methodologies?</p>  <p>4.
+Evidence of Novel Biological Hypothesis(es) (10 points) –       a.
 Evaluation of this aspect of Challenge Entries will be based on whether findings (i.e., new genes or combinations           of genes, genetic variants, or sets of genomic features) lead to novel biological